ankita841/Realtime-Tweets-Analysis/README.md

 Built a real-time analytics dashboard to visualize the trending hashtags at a given location by using real time streaming twitter API to get data.

+#### Apache Kafka
+Kafka is a distributed streaming platform that is used publish and subscribe to streams of records.
+Kafka is used for fault tolerant storage.
+Kafka replicates topic log partitions to multiple servers.
+Kafka is designed to allow your apps to process records as they occur.
+It is a publish subscribe durable messaging system which allows decoupling of data streams.
+#### Apache Spark
+Apache Spark is a fast general purpose cluster computing system for large scale data processing.
+It is suitable for both batch based and real-time processing.
+It is a single unified framework which gives flexibility.
+Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.

 <br>